 One thing that might make your internship go more smoothly is to map out your expectations with your supervisor beforehand.
 Once you’ve done this, you can always go back and reiterate your expectations.
-If you didn’t come to an agreement during the course of your interview, you may want to have a discussion with your supervisor as soon as possible to see if you can come to a mutual agreement on what you will be expected to do.
+If you didn’t come to an agreement during your interview, you might want to have a discussion with your supervisor as soon as possible to see if you can come to an agreement on what you will be expected to do.

-This is an easy one.
-Ask your supervisor for additional work to do.
-If he/she does not have any work for you, ask if you can contact other departments to see if they have work that you can help with.
+Ask your supervisor for additional work or additionally challenging work.
+If they do not have any work for you, ask if you can contact other departments to see if they have work that you can help with.
 If these tactics fail, use your time wisely by reading journals in the field, scheduling informational interviews with co-workers, and offering your knowledge and talents to devise new and better ways to do things within the department.

 As an intern or new employee, it is recommended that you stay away from office politics as much as possible.
 You want to promote yourself as a professional and engaging in backstabbing, and negative communication will not serve you well in meeting your personal and professional goals.

 As a new professional, learning how to handle these types of difficulties is an excellent learning experience in itself.
 Developing open, honest communications can often diffuse many situations that occur in the workplace.
 By demonstrating your maturity to handle these and other situations that often occur on the job, you will be providing the employer with a positive impression of your interpersonal, problem-solving, and communication skills and your ability to deal with anything that may come along.